juanino/doihavethis/README.md

 * I'm lazy. the md5sum code doesn't buffer, so it will use a ridiculous amount of memory if you have a big file
 * the md5sum of the master and questionable directories are not stored anywhere. it's slow since it calculates them every time. fine by me.
 * the python dict is in memory for both md5sum (master and questionable) so it can take up a lot of memory
-* it likely only works in python 2, i'm too lazy to fix the print statements
 * it only works against one master dir. if you have 2 libraries you need to run it twice for now

 # Why did i do this